a4lamber/Leetcode/data structure implementaion/linked_list/README.md

 def print_backward(self):
     # Print linked list in reverse direction.
 Use node.prev for this.
 ```
-Implement all ohter methods like the singular linked list class and make necessary changes for doubly linked list you need to populate node.prev in all those methods).
+Implement all ohter methods like the singly linked list class and make necessary changes for doubly linked list you need to populate node.prev in all those methods).